ywen407/books-futures-explained/src/4_pin.md

 7. You can add a `!Unpin` bound on a type on nightly with a feature flag, or by adding `std::marker::PhantomPinned` to your type on stable.

-8. You can either pin a value to memory on the stack or on the heap.
+8. You can either pin an object to the stack or to the heap.

-9. Pinning a `!Unpin` pointer to the stack requires `unsafe`
+9. Pinning a `!Unpin` object to the stack requires `unsafe`

-10. Pinning a `!Unpin` pointer to the heap does not require `unsafe`.
+10. Pinning a `!Unpin` object to the heap does not require `unsafe`.
 There is a shortcut for doing this using `Box::pin`.

 > Unsafe code does not mean it's literally "unsafe", it only relieves the
 > guarantees you normally get from the compiler.
 An `unsafe` implementation can